 The promise given by Jacob over Benjamin deals with plunder:

-27Benjamin is a plundering wolf; in the morning he will devour the prey, and in the evening he will divide the spoil.
+27"Benjamin is a ravenous wolf; in the morning he devours the prey, in the evening he divides the plunder."
+Genesis 49:27 NIV

 Now look at the holidays that land in the 12th month, listed in the previous table.
 The holiday of Purim, explained in the Book of Esther, happens across 2 days in the 12th month.
 These dates involve the giving of gifts and are seen in the Christian world even today with Christmas landing as it does in the 12th month.